macchiato-framework/macchiato-async/README.md

 Keeping it independent allows us this flexibility.

 ## TODO

 All the things!
 This is just a rough draft and the API might change.

 - Tests would be nice
 - More documentation
-- Decide on development process.
-I'll probably follow something like Gitlab-flow..

 # License